Infertility is defined as not being able to become pregnant despite trying for one year.

 Male Infertility Treatments

-World-class reproductive technologies make it possible for men to overcome any inimitable fertility challenges and have children.
+World-class reproductive technologies make it possible for men to overcome many fertility challenges and have children.
 In vitro fertilization (IVF) with ICSI (Intracytoplasmic sperm injection) is one solution in Spain.

 IVF Clinics in Spain